etcd-io/website/content/en/docs/v3.4/op-guide/data_corruption.md

 * Periodic check, enabled with `--experimental-corrupt-check-time` flag.

 Initial check will be executed during bootstrap of etcd member.
-Member will compare it's persistent state vs other members and exit if there is a mismatch.
+Member will compare its persistent state vs other members and exit if there is a mismatch.

 Periodic check will be executed by the cluster leader in a cluster that is already running.
-Leader will compare it's persistent state vs other members and raise a CORRUPT ALARM if there is a mismatch.
+Leader will compare its persistent state vs other members and raise a CORRUPT ALARM if there is a mismatch.
 Period of checks is configured using format: `1m` - every minute, `1h` - evey hour.
 Recommended period is a couple of hours as there is a high performance cost.
 Running a check requires computing a checksum by scanning entire etcd content at given revision.